 Notably, the Seventh Circuit had placed the Eighth Circuit firmly in the CSA controls approach, based on the Eighth Circuit's decision in Sanchez-Garcia, 642 F.3d at 661-62.
-Ruth, 966
+Ruth, 966 F.3d at 653.
+Yet, in Henderson, the Eighth Circuit stated it never addressed this particular issue in Sanchez-Garcia.
+Henderson, at 4.
+Thus, the Eighth Circuit has now changed its position from that which the Seventh Circuit believed it to be.

-2 In 2018, the Second Circuit had acknowledged the split in Townsend, when it cited the Sixth Circuit's Smith case without discussion beyond noting its opposing result.
+1 In 2018, the Second Circuit had acknowledged the split in Townsend, when it cited the Sixth Circuit's Smith case without discussion beyond noting its opposing result.
 See Townsend, 897 F.3d at 72.